Chill-project/chill.social/README.md

 - the task `grunt install` will install bower dependencies and minify js ;
 - the task `grunt` will minify js and bootlint-check htm files.

+### less files

+The bootstrap framework is used, but unused parts are removed, and some are overriden.

+In directory `src/less` you will find personalized components using bootstrap mixins.